Japan, the world’s third-largest economy, stands as a global economic powerhouse with a rich history of industrial success and innovation.

 The Tokyo Stock Exchange

-• Trading Hours: The exchange operates from 9:00 AM to 3:00 PM Tokyo time, with a lunch break from 11:30 AM to 12:30 PM.
+Trading Hours: Trading runs from 9:00 AM to 3:00 PM (Tokyo time), with a lunch break from 11:30 AM to 12:30 PM.
+Recent system upgrades have improved order execution speed and liquidity for global investors.

 Popular Stocks and Sectors